Setting Up Your First GitHub Repository: A Step-by-Step Guide

 Repository Name

 Let’s call it my-first-project to match what we created in Part 1.
-GitHub will show you if the name is available with a green checkmark.
+GitHub will show you a green checkmark when the name is available.

 Description (Optional but Recommended)